-The STRABAG Group's internal audit department is a neutral and independent authority which again conducted approximately 180 (2013: 160) internal audits in all group divisions worldwide in the 2014 financial year.

-In accordance with the rules of the Austrian Code of Corporate Governance, the internal audit department is set up as a staff unit of the Management Board of STRABAG SE, giving it the greatest possible amount of independence.
+is a neutral and independent authority which again conducted approximately 180 (2014: 180) internal audits in all group divisions worldwide in the 2015 financial year.
+In accordance with the rules of the Austrian Code of Corporate Governance, the internal audit department is set up as a staff unit of the Management Board of STRABAG SE, giving it audit department is set up as a staff unit of the Management Board of STRABAG SE, giving it the greatest possible amount of independence.
 It plans and conducts process-independent and neutral audits of all of the group's divisions and regions in Austria and abroad.
 The audit planning orients itself along aspects of risk and is constantly updated to meet the current needs.
 Given its technical and commercial competence, the internal audit department forms an important part of the group's risk management and internal control systems.
 The internal audits serve to evaluate the effectiveness of the risk management and control as well as of management and monitoring processes.
 With its comprehensive approach, the use of uniform auditing standards and neutral reporting, it also contributes to the standardisation of processes and structures.

-In 2014, the internal audit department again audited individual projects as well as entire organisational units.
+In 2015, the internal audit department again audited individual projects as well as entire organisational units.
 The audits covered all of the group's sub-divisions as well as the most important contracts and orders of the year.
 The routine and special audits served to recognise and avoid risks, to reveal opportunities and to monitor proper conduct and compliance with the group's ethics system.

-The internal audit department reported regularly to the CEO and to the Supervisory Board's audit committee regarding the audit plan and significant events of its work.
+The internal audit department reported regularly to the CEO and to the Supervisory Board's Audit Committee regarding the audit plan and significant events of its work.
 The audit reports were sent to the audited units and divisions, to the unit and division managers, and to the Management Board, and were made available to the financial auditors.